WalterKruger/SSE2-Complete/README.md

 ### Compiler support
 This library should work on all major compilers (clang, GCC, MSVC, ICC).
 However, because I occasionally needed some platform specific hardware features for the best performance, a handful of operations may not be available on all compilers.
-In particular, the 64-bit `mulHi` only works on compiler that support the `__int128_t` extension type or MSVC’s intrinsics and the 64-bit integer square root is only available on platforms that implement the GNU extension to C. Unsupported functions are automatically removed by the preprocessor and shouldn’t cause any issues.
+In particular, the 64-bit `mulHi` only works on compiler that support the `__int128_t` extension type or MSVC’s intrinsics.
+Unsupported functions are automatically removed by the preprocessor and shouldn’t cause any issues.

 ### Unit and performance testing